Araeopterella

 Araeopterella is a monotypic moth genus of the family Noctuidae.
 Its only species, Araeopterella miscidisce, is found in Panama.
 Both the genus and species were first described by Harrison Gray Dyar Jr. in 1914.

-Araeopterella Fibiger & Hacker, 2001 is also a synonym of Araeopteron Hampson, 1893 and Araeopterella sterrhaoides Fibiger & Hacker, 2001 is now called Araeopteron sterrhaoides (Fibiger & Hacker, 2001).
+Note: Another taxon Araeopterella Fibiger & Hacker, 2001, is a(n unreplaced) junior homonym.
+That is more recently treated as a junior subjective synonym of Araeopteron Hampson, 1893.
+Its type species Araeopterella sterrhaoides Fibiger & Hacker, 2001 is later Araeopteron sterrhaoides (Fibiger & Hacker, 2001).